csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 **create table** people **of** Person **ref is** person id **user generated**;

-When inserting a tuple in people, we must then provide a value for the iden- tifier:
+When inserting a tuple in people, we must then provide a value for the identifier:

 **insert into** people (person id, name, address) **values** (’01284567’, ’John’, ’23 Coyote Run’);